ntkog/xhr_watcher/README.md

 # Requirements

-Be sure you have install *NodeJs* v8.4.0 or above
+Be sure you have installed *NodeJs* v8.4.0 or above in your machine.

+> It's better if you have a node version manager installed in your computer.
+My favourite is [NVM](https://github.com/creationix/nvm) .
+Kudos to [@creationix](https://github.com/creationix)

 # Installation Notes